jackdewinter/pymarkdown/readme.md

   - switch from list to bq and back again
   - 270 and check for indent levels after

-- is_list and looking for a list on various stacks
-- various leading_spaces.split( type functions

 ### Priority 3 - Like To Solve in next 3 m

 - look for places where common access patterns can be used i.e. link_title